Visit Venice on a Shoestring Budget

 It's worth investing 20 euros for a pre-booked place on a guided tour of the Basilica of St. Mark.
 Try to time your visit for around 11.30 a.m.—each day the lights are switched on for one hour only and this is when you will see the gilded mosaics in all their indescribable glory.
 The tour lasts for around an hour.

-If you decide not to pay and instead join the long queues to get into the Basilica for free you will queue for up to 45 minutes (take an umbrella - it often rains in Venice!) and be rushed like cattle around a delineated path through the Basilica in less than 10 minutes.
-You could pay two euros to jump the queue—but you would still have a very short visit—and would not have access to the the specialised knowledge of a guide.
+If you decide not to pay and instead join the long queues to get into the Basilica for free you will queue for up to 45 minutes (take an umbrella - it often rains in Venice!) and be rushed like cattle around a delineated path through the Basilica.
+You could pay two euros to jump the queue—but you would still have a very short visit—and would not have access to the specialised knowledge of a guide.
+(It's not worthwhile trying to tag on to a guided tour - the guides are wise to this ruse and you will suffer the indignity of being asked to leave the group.
+(I saw it happen).

 Find out More About St. Mark's Basilica